 Adjusted earnings, which may be positive or negative, focuses on the Company's primary businesses by excluding the impact of market volatility, which could distort trends.

-Notes The Company uses the term "adjusted loss" throughout this report to the Interim Condensed Consolidated Financial Statements (Unaudited) (continued)

-refer to negative adjusted earnings values.
+The Company uses the term "adjusted loss" throughout this report to refer to negative adjusted earnings values.